Rem Pitlick: International play

 Pitlick has represented Team USA at the 2015 World Junior A Challenge.

 Personal life

 Pitlick was born in Ottawa, Ontario when his father, Lance was a member of the Ottawa Senators and is a dual citizen of both Canada and the United States.
 His mother Lisa is also a former athlete.
 She attended the University of Minnesota and competed on Team USA's gymnastics team.
 His younger brother, Rhett, was drafted by the Montreal Canadiens in the fifth round of the 2019 NHL entry draft.
-Rhett played collegiate hockey for the University of Minnesota and Minnesota State Mavericks and played high school hockey for Chaska High School.
-His cousin Tyler Pitlick is also an NHL player; he last played for the New York Rangers.
+Rhett played collegiate hockey for the University of Minnesota and the Minnesota State Mavericks and played high school hockey for Chaska High School.
+His cousin Tyler Pitlick is also an NHL player; he currently plays for the Minnesota Wild.